 I Like The Way You Move

-We all know how important movement is for a healthy life, mind and body.
+We all know how important movement is for a healthy life, mind, and body.
 We also know that not all movement is created equal, nor are our bodies.

-The type of movement really depends not only on what you like, but what your body likes.
+The type of movement really depends not only on what you like but what your body likes.
 Ever feel beat up and drained after a workout?
 That’s your body’s way of telling you this movement isn’t working.

-Disclaimer: this post is not meant to tell you how to move.
+Disclaimer: This post is not meant to tell you how to move.
 I’m simply sharing (you guys asked for it), what works for me and my body and how I slowly transitioned away from HIIT to low impact when I suspected my adrenals and thyroid needed some TLC.

 Why I scaled back on high intense workouts:

 Doing higher intensity workouts less than 3 times a week is classified as acute.
-If you’re doing intense workouts more than once a day and several days a week, and you find you’re gaining weight, feeling inflamed and your sleep is impaired, your stress hormones, specifically cortisol, are remaining elevated.
+If you’re doing intense workouts more than once a day and several days a week, and you find you’re gaining weight, feeling inflamed and your sleep is impaired, your stress hormones, such as cortisol, are remaining elevated.
 If cortisol levels are chronically high, this can cause a host of serious health issues insulin resistance.
 Cortisol is a glucocorticoid – gluco: meaning glucose (sugar); and corticoid: meaning a steroid made from cholesterol.
 Cortisol functions to raise blood sugar to provide quick energy for necessary activities used to combat the stressor(s).

 My workout routine: